No. 12 Oregon downs USC 79-70 in double OT - WHIZ News

 Okongwu’s layup for USC tied it at 32 to start the second half but the Ducks responded with a 10-0 run, capped by Duarte’s jumper off a dish from Pritchard.
 Okongwu’s dunk ended the Trojans’ scoring drought.

-Okongwu made consecutive baskets to pull USC to 56-53, and Matthews tied it with a 3-pointer to cap an 11-0 Trojans run.
+Okongwu made consecutive baskets to pull USC to 56-53, and Matthews tied it with a 3-pointer to top off an 11-0 Trojans run.
 Pritchard answered with a layup for Oregon.

 Freshman forward Chandler Lawson’s layup stretched the Ducks’ lead to 49-38 midway through the second half.